bjt-user/Linux/printing.md

 `cancel yourprinter-14`       - cancels a print jobs that is shown in "lpstat" (where "yourprinter-14" is in the first column of a lpstat prompt)

 ***
+#### printers connected in the network

+Some printers have the function where you can print a network configuration page.\
+There you can see the **IP**, MAC address, network name of the printer among other information.

+***

 #### printing mbox html emails

 I encountered problems when printing emails from Evolution in a `.mbox` format.\